ncbi-nlp/PhenoTagger/README.md

 <a name="api"></a>
 We also provide Web API for PhenoTagger for ease of use.
 Due to the limitation of computing resources, the API is run on a CPU.
 If you have GPUs, we suggest you download the source code and run PhenoTagger on own server.

 You can use it to process raw text in the same way as [Pubtotar API](https://www.ncbi.nlm.nih.gov/research/pubtator/api.html).
 You need to set \[Bioconcept\] parameter to "Phenotype".
 The code samples in python are found in *API_pythonExample* folder.
+We suggest the user use PubTator or BioC-XML formats.

 The process consists of two primary steps 1) submitting requests and 2) retrieving results.